vgorloff/swift-everywhere-toolchain/Readme.md

    The placeholder `$VERSION` needs to be replaced with a version mentioned in file `NDK_VERSION` at the root of cloned repository.

-8. Edit file `local.properties.json` and configure following settings:

-   - `ndk.dir.macos`: Path to NDK installation directory.

-9. Start a build.
+8. Start a build.

    ```bash
    node main.js
    ```

-10. Once build completed, toolchain will be saved to folder `ToolChain/swift-android-toolchain` and complessed into archive `ToolChain/swift-android-toolchain.tar.gz`.
+9. Once build completed, toolchain will be saved to folder `ToolChain/swift-android-toolchain` and complessed into archive `ToolChain/swift-android-toolchain.tar.gz`.

 # Sample Projects